Code-Institute-Submissions/rafocus-milestone-project-2/README.md

 ## Features

-* Navigation to diffenerent parts of the web page.
+* Navigation to different parts of the web page.
 * Presentation section to explain the functionality.
 * Reset button, and reset link fixed on the top with the nav bar.
 * Different types of graphics including pie charts, bar charts and a bubble chart.